Inversion Table Pros and Cons

 - It’s a completely natural method to relieve several health conditions, as well as improve bodily functions.
 Address your back pain without the costs, hassle, and harm of prescription pain medications.

 - Inversion tables don’t take too much time to use.
 They only need to be used for 5-15 minutes, 3 times per week in order for you to reap the benefits.
-You can use inversion tables as much as once per day if you would like.
+And with the ok from your doctor, you can even use an inversion table more than once per day if you would like.

 - They help relieve back pain, whether it be lower, upper, or middle back pain.

 - Circulation is improved throughout the body, and especially to the brain.
-This allows more oxygen to travel through the body, assisting in healing muscles and preventing fatigue.
+This allows more oxygen to travel through the body, assisting in the healing of muscles and preventing fatigue.

 - It might sound weird, but using an inversion table can help prevent motion sickness.
 The inverted angle helps to stimulate the inner ear.
 This is the location of spatial orientation and balance.